Shy Martin

 Sara Hjellström (born 5 November 1993), known professionally as Shy Martin (stylized as shy martin) is a Swedish singer and songwriter.
 As a songwriter her compositions have been streamed over 3 billion times on Spotify alone, while her songs as lead vocalist have been streamed 1.5 billion times on the same platform.

 In August 2020 shy released her Sad Songs EP, preceded by the singles "Slow" and "Are you happy?".
-The release was well received by blogs including The Line Of Best Fit, Paste and Idolator, and has 120 million+ combined streams on Spotify.
+The release was well received by blogs including The Line Of Best Fit, Paste and Idolator, and has over 120 million+ combined streams on Spotify.

 Career

 Raised in the small town of Lerdala, Sweden, shy martin first began writing songs and poetry in her youth as a means of self-expression.
 After winning a music contest at her school at age 17, shy signed with EMI for a period though ultimately she decided to go independent.
 She decided to start studying at the songwriting school Musikmakarna in Örnsköldsvik, in the north of Sweden.
 Shortly after she moved to Stockholm and signed to the independent label BLNK Music.
 As of November 2020 she is no longer signed with BLNK.

 shy martin first established herself as a songwriter, a path that launched in dynamic fashion via her co-write and featured vocal on Mike Perry's "The Ocean (ft.
 SHY Martin)."
 Recording the vocals in one-take in her home wardrobe, shy wrote the track with longtime Swedish songwriting partner, SHY Nodi, with whom she has written several other songs for artists including The Chainsmokers, NOTD, Jess Glynne, Astrid S, Timeflies, NEIKED and Kream.
-The track won Spotify Sweden's ‘Most Streamed Song of the Year’ with a groundbreaking 550 million+ streams (now 719 million+).
+The track won Spotify Sweden's 'Most Streamed Song of the Year' with a groundbreaking 550 million+ streams (now 719 million+).

-shy's career as an artist in her own right took off in 2017 with the release of ‘Good Together’, which was praised by The Line Of Best Fit as “part dancehall, part R&B, and completely addictive”.
+shy's career as an artist in her own right took off in 2017 with the release of 'Good Together', which was praised by The Line Of Best Fit as "part dancehall, part R&B, and completely addictive".
 Several more singles followed, receiving positive coverage from Billboard and others, culminating in the Overthinking EP in 2018.
 In April 2020, Martin released the single "can I call you back?".
 James Keith of Complex UK called the song "a dream-like flurry of breathy vocals, soul-touching songwriting and twinkling electronics."
 This was followed by the Sad Songs EP, her most successful collection to date.